weikailin/theory-seminar/3-prg.md

 m \oplus g(s), ~ |m| = |g(s)|, \text{ but } |s| \ll |m|.
 $$

-We will introduce computational indistinguishability, and then define pseudorandom generator (PRG) and pseudorandom function (PRF).
+We will introduce computational indistinguishability, and then define pseudo-random generator (PRG) and pseudo-random function (PRF).

 Computational Indistinguishability
 ------------------------